-The language in subdivision (a) of Section 1381.2 is similar to that used in the Internal Revenue Code to define a general power for purposes of the federal estate tax law.
-The power is general so long as it can be exercised in favor of any one of the following: the donee, his estate, his creditors, or the creditors of his estate.
+A power is general so long as it can be exercised in favor of any one of the following: the donee, his estate, his creditors, or the creditors of his estate.
 To be classified as general, the power does not have to give the donee a choice among all of this group; it is sufficient if the power enables him to appoint to any one of them.
-However, a power that is not otherwise considered to be a general power should not be classified as general merely because a particular permissible appointee may, in fact, be a creditor of the donee or his estate.
+However, a power that is not otherwise considered to be a general power is not classified as general merely because a particular permissible appointee may, in fact, be a creditor of the donee or his estate.
 A similar rule obtains under the federal estate tax and gift tax regulations.
 Treas.
-Reg. §§ 20.2041-1(c), 25.2514-1(c)(1958).
+Reg. §§ 20.2041-1(c), 25.2514-1(c) (1938).
+Moreover, the mere fact that the donee has a power to appoint for the benefit of persons in discharge of his obligation of support does not make the power a general one if it is limited by an ascertainable standard relating to their support.
+See subdivision (b).
+This exception is not found in the tax law definition.